2026 Chinese New Year (the first day of the first lunar month) falls on February 17, 2026, and the Year of the Horse lasts until February 5, 2027.

-2024 Chinese New Year (the first day of first lunar month) falls on Jan.10, 2024 and the year lasts to Jan.28, 2025.
-In folk custom, the New Year celebrating starts from the Laba Festival (the 12th day of the 12th lunar month) or Little Year (the 23rd day of the 12th lunar month) to the Lantern Festival (the 15th day of the first lunar month).
-Most of the stores, companies, banks close from the 29th or 30th day of the lunar December, 2023 to the 7th of January of 2024.
-Following are useful day-by-day guide for celebrating the Chinese lunar New Year.
+In folk tradition, the New Year celebrations begin as early as the Laba Festival (the 12th day of the 12th lunar month) or the Little Year (the 23rd day of the 12th lunar month), and continue through to the Lantern Festival (the 15th day of the first lunar month).

 Little New Year (the Festival of the Kitchen God)